‘The Mariendalsvej dormitory’—Mariendalsvej literally means ’Mary Valley Street’ or, more poetically, ‘Maryvale Street’

 Mariendalsvej is a good option for tenants who have a strong sense of community, and wish to enjoy modern facilities as well as the bustle of some of central Copenhagen’s most popular areas.
 Since all flats (except those for families) are shared, this dorm is a great choice for those who wish to mingle with their flatmates.
 This also means sharing — and jointly cleaning — bathrooms and kitchen.
 The two rooftop terraces are an attractive bonus (but please note: No smoking and no barbecues) and are perfect for relaxing in the sun and getting to know your international neighbours.

 Note: Please be aware that Frederiksberg Kommune is making improvements to the street outside the dormitory.
-This means that until September 2020 the road is being worked on and is closed for car traffic and parking.
 These construction works can result in construction noise being heard inside the building.
 Access to the building’s main door may also be altered temporarily.
 Conveniently, there is a gym underneath the flats, which many will find useful-however, this too can cause noise in some flats.

 About the area